Akherv/sportsee/README.md

+# Sportsee Dashboard

-# Context
+## Context

 This repo contains all the source code to run the FRONTEND of the micro API for the sports analytics dashboard SportSee.

 ## Technologies :

-React / React-router
+React / React-router / Yarn

 ## How to lauch the application ?